If you want to call an API using PHP, wouldn't file_get_contents be fine?

 table of contents

-I'm Mandai, the Wild Team member of the development team.
+I'm Mandai, the Wild team member in charge of development.

-Are you familiar with the PHP method file_get_contents?
+Are you familiar with PHP's `file_get_contents` method?

 file_get_contents basics